Oh boy. 2019 was a bit of a doozy, let me just say.

 More to come on this!
 If you want too be the first to know when my new course, How To Quit Your Job To Travel, launches… sign up here.

-In October/November, I flew to South Australia and spent 10 days road tripping around the Eyre Peninsula all by myself.
+In October/November, I flew to South Australia and spent 10 days on a solo Eyre Peninsula road trip.
 I’d been eager to explore this slice of Australia for years and I’m so happy I finally made it there.

 You guys, I had THE BEST TIME EVER.
 Do I say that about every road trip?
 Probably.
 But I swear, this one had all the essential ingredients: plentiful free campsites, gorgeous empty beaches, rock pools, cool rock formations, and hardly any tourists!
 I got lucky with a few hot sunny days at the beginning of the trip, which allowed me to fully enjoy the beaches of Lincoln NP and Coffin Bay NP… before it went back to normal cool, cloudy shoulder season weather.